andreasdominik/ADoSnipsTVViera/README.md

 framework documentation).

-The project includes a shell script for remote control of a TV via uPnP/DLNA and CEC ("on" is implementd via CEC and teh HDMI between the TV and RPi, because my old Panasonic does not support switch-on via uPnP).
+The project includes a shell script for remote control of a TV via uPnP/DLNA and CEC ("on" is implementd via CEC and the HDMI between the TV and RPi, because my old Panasonic does not support switch-on via uPnP).
 The script allows for submitting almost all commands present on a IR-remote.